Constantin Cojocariu

-Constantin Cojocariu (born June 27, 1965 in Târgu Neamț), is a former Romanian former rugby union player who played as a lock.
-He played for Baia Mare.
+Constantin Cojocariu (born on 27 June 1965 in Târgu Neamț) is a former Romanian former rugby union player who played as a lock.

 International career

 Cojocariu gathered 40 caps for Romania, from his debut in 1990 to his last game in 1996.
 He scored 2 tries during his international career, 8 points on aggregate.
 He was a member of his national side for the 2nd and 3rd Rugby World Cups in 1991 and 1995 and played in 6 group matches without scoring.
 He was also part of his national team for the historic win against France in Auch on 24 May 1990.